scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * You must have a database that Scalar DL supports.

-Follow the [Set up a Scalar DL supported database](ScalarDLSupportedDatabase.md) document to Set up a Database for Scalar DL.
+Follow the [Set up a database](ScalarDLSupportedDatabase.md) document to set up a database for Scalar DL.

 ## Step 3.
 Configure EKS